 Types of claim

-There are three types of exceptional circumstance claims you can submit for consideration, if you are eligible.
+There are three types of exceptional circumstance claims you can submit for consideration.

 Late submission